plentycornucopia/project_paymenthistory/README.md

 * vanilla PHP is the only acceptable approach
 * no frameworks to be used (like Laravel or Slim)

-We need to store all **Account History** records on our personal budget from month to month.
+We need to store all **Payment History** records on our personal budget from month to month.
 We want to store them in a Postgres DB with the following column structure:

 |Reference|Report Date|Furnisher|Account|Category|ChesterPA|AllenTX|AtlantaGA|
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|